nip10/flixverse/README.md

 There's no real goal to this project other than to have fun and learn.
 Do not expect this to be a fully functional application.

+The live version of this app can be found at [flixverse-iota.vercel.app](flixverse-iota.vercel.app/).
+It's hosted on Vercel, and deploys on every push to the `main` branch.

 ## Tech

 - Angular 16